 6 From the second half of the nineteenth century the marshes were drained and restored to agriculture.
 Colonists from Ravenna arrived.
 The malaria was eradicated in the Second World War by the Americans, who sprayed DDT.

 Back to text

-[JThB - 1-Apr-2013; colour photographs: J.M.
-Videler; for this page I would like to thank Antonia Arnoldus-Huyzendveld]
+[JThB - 1-Apr-2013, corrections 7-Jun-2020; colour photographs: J.M.
+Videler; for the geological information on this page I was helped by a dear friend, the late Antonia (Tonnie) Arnoldus-Huyzendveld]